Princeton Public Schools

 Princeton Public Schools (PPS) is a comprehensive community public school district that serves students in pre-kindergarten through twelfth grade from Princeton, in Mercer County, in the U.S. state of New Jersey.
 Students from Cranbury Township attend the district's high school as part of a sending/receiving relationship.
 The district administration building is at 25 Valley Road in Princeton.

-As of the 2023–24 school year, the district, comprised of six schools, had an enrollment of 3,827 students and 353.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.83:1.
+As of the 2023–24 school year, the district, comprising six schools, had an enrollment of 3,827 students and 353.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.83:1.

 Residents of Princeton University's housing complexes for graduate students with families, Lawrence Apartments and Stanworth Apartments, are zoned to the district.

 History

 The district's high school was constructed in 1927 and the middle school in 1965.
 The four elementary schools were completed from 1957 to 1962.

 The district was known as the Princeton Regional School District until July 2012, when the Princeton Public Schools name went into effect.
-The board changed the name in a February 2012 vote, in which the end of regionalization due to the forthcoming consolidation of the independent borough and township into a single municipality in January 2013 was cited as the reason behind the name change.
+The board changed the name in a February 2012 vote, in which the end of regionalization due to the consolidation of the independent borough and township (Borough of Princeton and Princeton Township) into a single municipality in January 2013 was cited as the reason behind the name change.

 The district had been classified by the New Jersey Department of Education as being in District Factor Group "I", the second-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.